spacetelescope/PASTIS/README.md

 In order to make it work for you, copy `config.ini` and rename the copy to `config_local.ini`.
 In this **local configfile**, you can set all your parameters, and it will override the `config.ini` at runtime.
-Whichever configfile is used in the code, the version controlled one or the local one, a copy of it is always saved together with the output data.
+Whichever configfile is used in the code, the version-controlled one or the local one, a copy of it is always saved together with the PASTIS matrix output.
 In the case you want to version control the configfile you use, we recommend that you **fork** the repository and simply use the `config.ini` file directly.